 Not sure your gift will get a glowing reception?
-To avoid it gathering dust in someone’s wardrobe or being “re-gifted”, ask the store for an exchange card so your recipient can swap the unloved item for something else.
-Not all stores offer cards but they may still be willing to do an exchange to keep your custom.
+To avoid it gathering dust in someone’s wardrobe or being “re-gifted”, ask the store for an exchange card so the recipient can swap the unloved item for something else.
+Not all stores offer exchange cards, but they may still be willing to do an exchange.

-Offered an extended warranty with your purchase?
-Our advice: leave it at the store.
+If you’re offered an extended warranty with your purchase, don’t waste your money.
 You’ll probably be paying for protection you already have under the Consumer Guarantees Act (CGA).
-The act requires goods to be of acceptable quality.
-The retailer needs to put things right when a product doesn’t measure up.
+The CGA requires goods to be of acceptable quality.
+The retailer must put things right when a product doesn’t measure up.

-Shopping budget running thin?
+Is your shopping budget running thin?
 Many retailers will be more than happy to offer you credit with an interest-free period.
-But think carefully before signing up – these offers may be interest free but they’re seldom fee-free.
-You’ll usually have to pay a fee to set up the deal and you can also be stung with default fees if you miss payments.
+But think carefully before signing up – these offers may be interest-free but rarely fee-free.
+You’ll usually have to pay a fee to set up the deal, and you can also be stung with default fees if you miss payments.

 Missed payment fees can also apply if you sign up with services such as Afterpay and Laybuy.
 With these payment options, you get your goods immediately and pay off the price in instalments.
-But they’re not covered by credit or layby laws and you don’t have the same rights to cancel if you change your mind.
+But they’re not currently covered by credit or layby laws, and you don’t have the same right to cancel if you change your mind.

 Check your bank statements and receipts to make sure you haven’t been overcharged.
-Mistakes happen.
-If you spot an error, get on to the retailer straight away and ask it to fix the problem.
-Keeping tabs on your bank account is also a good way to help keep your budget under control.
+If you spot an error, immediately contact the retailer and ask it to fix the problem.

 The CGA requires that goods:

-You’ll need proof of purchase, such as the receipt or your bank statement, when you go back to the store.
+You’ll need proof of purchase, such as a receipt or bank statement.

 When the fault with the item is minor, the retailer can choose to repair it, replace it or give you a refund.
-If the fault’s a major one, it’s up to you whether you want a refund or replacement.
+If the item has a significant fault, it’s up to you whether you want a refund or replacement.

 Retailers can’t dodge their CGA obligations by putting up signs such as “no refunds” or “no returns on sale items”.
 They also can’t bury these types of claims in their terms and conditions.
-If the product’s faulty, the retailer has to put it right.
+If the product is faulty, the retailer must put it right.